-Noga Alon is a Baumritter Professor of Mathematics and Computer Science in Tel Aviv University, Israel.
+Noga Alon is a Professor of Mathematics in Princeton University and a Baumritter Professor of Mathematics and Computer Science (on leave) in Tel Aviv University, Israel.
 He received his Ph.
-D. in Mathematics at the Hebrew University of Jerusalem in 1983 and had visiting positions in various research institutes including MIT, the Institute for Advanced Study in Princeton, IBM Almaden Research Center, Bell Laboratories, Bellcore and Microsoft Research.
-He joined Tel Aviv University in 1985, served as the head of the School of Mathematical Sciences in 1999-2000, and supervised about 20 PhD students.
-Since 2009 he is also a member of Microsoft Research, Israel.
-He serves on the editorial boards of more than a dozen international technical journals and has given invited lectures in many conferences, including plenary addresses in the 1996 European Congress of Mathematics and in the 2002 International Congress of Mathematician.
-He published more than five hundred research papers and one book.
+D. in Mathematics at the Hebrew University of Jerusalem in 1983 and had visiting and part time positions in various research institutes including MIT, Harvard, the Institute for Advanced Study in Princeton, IBM Almaden Research Center, Bell Laboratories, Bellcore and Microsoft Research (Redmond and Israel).
+He joined Tel Aviv University in 1985, served as the head of the School of Mathematical Sciences in 1999-2001, and supervised about 20 PhD students.
+He serves on the editorial boards of more than a dozen international technical journals and has given invited lectures in many conferences, including plenary addresses in the 1996 European Congress of Mathematics and in the 2002 International Congress of Mathematicians.
+He published one book and more than five hundred research papers.

 His research interests are mainly in Combinatorics, Graph Theory and their applications in Theoretical Computer Science.
 His main contributions include the study of expander graphs and their applications, the investigation of derandomization techniques, the foundation of streaming algorithms, the development and applications of algebraic and probabilistic methods in Discrete Mathematics and the study of problems in Information Theory, Combinatorial Geometry and Combinatorial Number Theory.